 Jerome K. Jerome, Told After Supper (1891)

-WINTER TALES … it’s a word not many of us are familiar with today, though it stretches back even before Marlowe’s day.
-It’s also in a real sense, the beginning of the haunted house story, and eventually – believe it or not Virginia, helped to save Christmas from obscurity in the nineteenth century.
-And in the process, made us into nicer people.
+WINTER TALES … it’s a word not many of us are familiar with today, though it stretches back even before Marlowe’s day and it’s also in a real sense, the beginning of the haunted house story.

 Most of us are lucky enough to be isolated from death … we die in hospitals, we’re embalmed and laid out in funeral homes and buried far from home in communal graveyards.
 But that wasn’t always the case.